tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Carnot's Theorem

+### Q: In Pokemon Diamond, Pearl and Platinum, where can a Munchlax be found?
+- **Correct Answer:** Honey Trees
+- Trading with an NPC
+- Grass on Route 209
+- Wayward Cave

+### Q: In Pokemon Red & Blue, what is the name of HM05?
+- **Correct Answer:** Flash
+- Strength
+- Cut
+- Fly

+### Q: In Pokemon, the ability Wonder Guard is exclusive to which Pokemon?
+- **Correct Answer:** Shedinja
+- Sableye
+- Spiritomb
+- Silvally

 ### Q: In Pokémon Chronicles, why was Misty afraid of Gyarados?
 - **Correct Answer:** She crawled into it's mouth as a baby.
 - She found it scary.